CavernCrawlers/CavernCrawlers.github.io/Combat.md

 ## Combat Maneuvers

-Once per turn, as part of a normal melee attack, a Fighter may declare a Combat Maneuver.
+Once per turn, as part of a normal melee attack, anyone with the Combat Mastery ability (such as [Fighters](classes/Fighter.md)) may declare a Combat Maneuver as part of their normal attack.
 This is a special move that won't do any extra damage, but can add additional consequences to the attack (such as tripping or disarming a foe).
-If the d20 face shows a number equal to or higher than the fighter's Combat Maneuvers target, the move is successfully executed.
-The defender may negate the effect with a successful saving throw vs the total attack value rolled (see the below examples for details).
+If the d20 face shows a number equal to or higher than the fighter's Combat Mastery target, the move is successfully executed.
+Some maneuvers allow the defender to negate the effect with a successful saving throw vs the total attack value rolled (see the below examples for details).

-Non-fighters may also attempt **some** of these exploits (those marked with am asterisk) but the target is always 18+.
+Characters without the Combat Mastery ability may also attempt **some** of these exploits (those marked with am asterisk) but this is done **instead** of a normal attack rather than in addition.
+In this case, there is no need to roll to successfully execute the maneuver, but the target will still get a saving throw.
+Characters with Combat Mastery may also choose this option, if they so wish.

 ### Combat Maneuver Examples:

 #### Battle Cry
-A roar, a shout, a stream of expletives; in some way you use your voice to try to unnerve your opponent.
+A roar, a shout, a stream of expletives; in some way you use voice and body language to try to unnerve your opponent.
 You must be able to speak to use this maneuver.
 The target must make a Spirit save or become [Frightened](Combat.md#frightened) until the *end* of their next turn.
 This has no effect on mindless creatures or other beings immune to fear.

 #### Blind*
 From throwing sand in someone's face, to pulling their cloak hood over their eyes to slashing their brow so they bleed into their own eyes, you attempt  to impair your target's vision.
 The target makes an **Evasion** save.
 On a failure, the target becomes [Blinded](Combat.md#blinded) until the *end* of their next turn.
 This obviously has no effect on creatures that don't use vision.